HippocratesTech/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h4 id="testing">Testing</h4>

-Basically, an engineer tests interfaces, not implementation details – by calling public APIs with some input data and asserting the expected outputs.
+An engineer tests interfaces, not implementation details – by calling public APIs with some input data and asserting the expected outputs.

 The testing purposes don't intervene in the principles of encapsulation.
 If anything is wanted to be overridden or substantiated in the test code, protocols and their mock or stub implementations are always to the rescue.